jasonshaw/clashdog/README.md

 WantedBy=multi-user.target
 ```

-`updater.py` takes two parameters, in order, `DefaultPolicies` and `URL`.
+`updater.py` takes two parameters, in order, `default-policies` and `url`.
-The updater checks for the existence of rule-policies in `config.yaml`(proxy-groups only) and uses `DefaultPolicies` when they do not exist.
+The updater checks for the existence of rule-policies in `config.yaml`(proxy-groups only) and uses `default-policies` when they do not exist.
 The clash hosting address should follow the [URL Scheme](https://docs.cfw.lbyczf.com/contents/urlscheme.html).

 Launch updater on system startup with: